Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/custom-images.md

 The Cloud Console functionality allows to upload custom Images to the system, which will be available for all resources in the current Project.

 ### Prerequisites
-In this article, we will assume that we have already created the following resources, that refer to the Project named *dev1* that was created in the Organization named *Test-Shop*:
+In this article we will assume, that we have already created the following resources, that refer to the Project named *dev1*, that was created in the Organization named *Test-Shop*:
 - **SSH Key,** that will be specified during creating the Virtual Machine and Kubernetes Cluster for further connection to them via SSH; it was created with the next parameters:
   - *Name*: mykey;
   - *Public key* is placed on the Linux VM during its creation;